Science of solutions

 The use of fossil fuels, cutting down trees and intensively farming livestock all add to the naturally occurring carbon dioxide in the Earth’s atmosphere.
 That carbon dioxide traps the sun’s heat like a greenhouse.
 More heat leads to climate change and threatens the already-precarious balance of all interconnected living things.

 The push is on to limit warming to 1.5 degrees Celsius higher than pre-industrial times.
 But time is ticking.
 Greenhouse gases need to be slashed in half by 2030 to contain warming within that target.

-“Unfortunately, there are very few nations, organizations or corporations taking action on anywhere close to the scale that is required, and too often they are speaking in terms of 2050 targets for making more ambitious reductions,” said Western geology professor Tony Weis, who is leading a new major in climate change and society that draws in the sciences, arts and humanities to address the multidimensional challenges of the crisis.
+“Unfortunately, there are very few nations, organizations or corporations taking action on anywhere close to the scale that is required, and too often they are speaking in terms of 2050 targets for making more ambitious reductions,” said Western geography and environment professor Tony Weis, who is leading a new major in climate change and society that draws in the sciences, arts and humanities to address the multidimensional challenges of the crisis.

 As dire as that forecast sounds, not all is lost, said Weis.
 Students graduating with this new major will become next-generation leaders in environmental policy-making and law, land use planning, community development, conservation, sustainable social enterprises, business consulting, as well as in related fields in research and teaching capacities.